weaviate/weaviate-io/developers/contributor-guide/weaviate-modules/how-to-build-a-new-module.md

 Before you start programming, make sure you have a good design and idea how your module should look like:
 1. The name of the module should follow the [naming convention](./overview.md#module-characteristics).
 For a vectorizer: `<media>2vec-<name>-<optional>` and other modules: `<functionality>-<name>-<optional>`.
 2. Optional GraphQL [`_additional` property fields](/developers/weaviate/api/graphql/additional-properties.md).
 Here you can return any new field with data that you would like.
 Make sure the field name doesn't clash with existing field names, like `id`, `certainty`, `classification` and `featureProjection`, and `_additional` fields of other modules that you activate in the same startup configuration.
 New `_additional` fields can also have subfields.
 3. Optional GraphQL [filters](/developers/weaviate/api/graphql/filters.md).
 You can make a new GraphQL filter on different levels.
-If your filter is a 'class-level influencer' which influence which results will be returned, you can introduce them on the `Class` level.
+If your filter is a 'class-level influencer' that influences which results will be returned, you can introduce it at the `Class` level.
 Examples are `near<Foo>`, `limit` or `ask`.
 If your module would only enhance existing results, you should scope the filter to the new `_additional` property.
 An example is `featureProjection`.
 4. Think about what you or another user should be able to configure to use this Weaviate Module.
 Configuration can be passed in the Weaviate configuration (e.g. in the [docker-compose.yml file](https://github.com/weaviate/weaviate-examples/blob/4edd6ee767d0e80bca1dd8d982db2378992ddb67/weaviate-contextionary-newspublications/docker-compose.yaml#L24-L29)).

 ## Design the inference model (part 2)

 The inference model is a service that provides at least four API endpoints:
-1. `GET /.well-known/live` -> which should respond `204` when the app is alive
+1. `GET /.well-known/live` responds `204` when the app is alive.
-2. `GET /.well-known/ready` -> which should respond `204` when the app is ready to serve traffic
+2. `GET /.well-known/ready` responds `204` when the app is ready to serve traffic.
-3. `GET /meta` -> which should respond meta information about the inference model
+3. `GET /meta` responds meta information about the inference model.
-4. `POST /<foo>` (at least 1) -> which is the endpoint that the Weaviate Module uses for inference.
+4. `POST /<foo>` (at least 1) is the endpoint that the Weaviate Module uses for inference.
 For a vectorizer this might for example be `POST /vectors`, which takes a JSON body with the data to vectorize.
 A vector will be returned (in JSON format).
 The Question Answering model, on the other hand, has an endpoint `POST /answers`, which takes a JSON body with the text to tokenize and returns a list of tokens found in the text (also formatted as JSON).

 You can always ask us on [the forum](https://forum.weaviate.io/), [Slack](https://weaviate.io/slack) or [GitHub](https://github.com/weaviate/weaviate/issues) to get help with the design.